Best Prime Day deals for under $100

 Vera Bradley Women’s Twill Tote Bag: 29% off

 These premium leggings are loungewear and workout favorites for their comfortable, flexible fit.
-They have soft seams that won’t chafe skin, and they hold up to regular washing and wear better than lower-priced options
+They have soft seams that won’t chafe skin, and they hold up to regular washing and wear better than lower-priced options.
+SHOP NOW

 Hurley Men’s Board Shorts: 15% off